Use your community’s Facebook fan page to its full potential.

 Did you know you can practically replicate your website in Facebook?
 Yes, it’s true.
 Facebook has now made it possible for you to add just about anything to your custom app pages.
 It can seem overwhelming, but you can make it easier by asking yourself a few simple questions:

-1. What are students most interested in about my community?
+1. What are the students most interested in my community?

 2. What elements of the community do you think they will share?